kiran-collab/Griffin-Drone-Car-Collaboration/README.md

 6. Training Yolov5 with VisDrone dataset

 _We finetune existing Yolov5 checkpoints with data from VisDrone dataset [[VisDrone]](https://github.com/VisDrone/VisDrone-Dataset).
 We perform this to improve Ground Vehicle(specifically Car) detections on roads in birdview real scenes.
 The code and checkpoints would be released shortly._

+#Ongoing & Future Work

+_We plan to implement a real-time communication channel between the Drone and Car.
+We wish to evaluate drone's resources and network conditions in the experiment setup, following which we plan to simulate and test our proposed Griffin system to evaluate the accuracy and response-time for event detection.